mobius-003/mobius-003/README.md

 ---

-A mechanical engineer specializing in AWS cloud services.
 This repository is being used to document my journey on getting a better foundational knowledge of DevOps, AWS Services, and Computer Networking.

 ---